josefs/Gradualizer/Notes.md

   that all nodes be compiled via the blame calculus.

   This will be an interesting alternative to session types.

+  Thanks to Alejandro for suggestion I think about this.

 * Ultimately it would be nice to change the compilation of erlang to take advantage of the type information.
 That is a long way away